toshi-koike-akino/qusic/README.md

 ```

 The *qusician* python class is introduced in [qusic.py](./qusic.py).
-Our qusician-Charlie would visit us by calling as:
+Our *qusician*-Charlie would visit us by calling as:
 ```python
 python qusic.py --ansatz RandomLayers --layers 2 7
 ```

 Note that, without teaching them, they are just novice-level players because the variational parameters are random at beginning.
-Also note that the tarent depends on quantum ansatz and the number of layers.
+Also note that the tarent depends on how he/she thinks (i.e., quantum ansatz) and how deep he/she thinks (i.e., the number of quantum layers).
 Let's introduce our q~~m~~aestro who may instruct them to play the piano.

-## q~~m~~astro: Quantum Maestro Teacher
+## q~~m~~aestro: Quantum Maestro Teacher

 Our *qaestro* teacher is introduced in [qaestro.py](./qaestro.py).
 He may use a particular teaching style, like [AdamOptimizer](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.AdamOptimizer.html).